null-company/null/README.md

  1. We won't understand how to properly get SFML to work.
     Possible solution: Switch to SDL or any other library.
- 2. We won't be able to make the graphics as good as we imagined it when making the vision Possible solution: buy art from an artist.
+ 2. We won't be able to make the graphics as good as we imagined it when making the vision.
+    Possible solution: buy art from an artist.
  3. The networking won't work as good as we expected.
     Possible solution: consult local professionals
- 4. Won't be able to escape vim
+ 4. Won't be able to escape vim.
     Possible solution: turn off electricity.

 ## MVP Release